hieuvtios/Assignment/README.md

 launches the application for the second time. o Clicking on an item will navigate to the page of user details.

-❖ Important Notice:
-o Using any architecture/model you prefer, but scalable and reusable. o Application is implemented for native Android or native iOS using Kotlin or Swift, but both are a big plus. o Unit testing must be applied on the project. o Remember to write documentation comments in Kotlin files (Android) or Swift files (iOS). o XCode version: feel free to choose the familiar Xcode version which you wanna use to develop this exercise. o Remember to compress the project with source code only (excluding generated build, outputs...).

 Structure of Project
 ```bash
 Assignment/